moby/moby/docs/installation/linux/SUSE.md

     # zypper rm docker

 The above command does not remove images, containers, volumes, or user created configuration files on your host.
-If you wish to delete all images, containers, and volumes run the following command:
+If your User-created assets are still stored in their default locations (see "docker daemon options" above which can change) and you wish to delete them all,  run the following command:

     # rm -rf /var/lib/docker